VaidyaKshama/uFynd/README.md

 4. Deploy the `ufynd_App` Application to your Salesforce org using your preferred deployment method.
 5. Add the `contactList` component to the App page using the Lightning App Builder or by editing the source code of the App page.
 6. Save the changes and activate the App page.
+7. Deploy the `ContactControllerTest` Apex test class to your Salesforce org using your preferred deployment method

 ## Usage